kianzohoury/style_transfer/README.md

 Refer to the method signature of `stylize.run_gatys_optimization()` for the full list of options.
 ### Feature Inversion
-As an aside, feature inversion can be conducted when no content labels are passed in, and only a single style label is passed in.
-Starting from a noise image, the image is optimized to match a single style layer, and the result will look like a texture image.
-Texture paper by Gatys et al. [add citation].
+As an aside, feature inversion can be conducted when only the style is optimized for the perceptual loss objective.
+Starting with a noise image, the gram matrix (FF^T) w.r.t each style layer is the signal that guides the inversion process of the pretrained features.
+The resulting image resembles a texture.
+For more info, refer to Gatys et al.'s texture paper [add citation].
 <div align="center" style="margin: 0 auto;">
     <img src="examples/textures/conv_1_2.jpg" width=24%/>
     <img src="examples/textures/conv_2_2.jpg" width=24%/>